 HIFIMAN constantly keeps their evolution tree growing and it eventually gave breath to the asymmetrical cup design.
 This evolution emerged from the more common round pad headphone design and from the first HIFIMAN model, the HE5 which was released back in 2009 and sits at the trunk of the evolution tree.

-Recently, HIFIMAN is maintaining a constant pattern it seems of either improving on their present designs or lowering their admission costs with headphones like the HE400SE and the introduction of the Stealth Magnet design.
+Recently, HIFIMAN has maintained a constant pattern it seems of either improving on their present designs or lowering their admission costs with headphones like the HE400SE and the introduction of the Stealth Magnet design.

 The one particular design feature that is well highlighted on the new Edition XS versus the old model which was the Edition X is the incorporation of the Stealth Magnet design which is a rework of the magnets to minimize interference as sound waves pass through the magnet gaps.

-The way it works is that the Magnets themselves were reshaped to reduce wave diffractions, turbulence and reduce distortion by retaining the integrity of the sound waves as they leave the diaphragm.
-The HIFIMAN Stealth Magnet design seems to improve mostly the perceived soundstage particularly but also improves them in other areas like in frequency spectrum and tonality.
+The way it works is that the Magnets themselves were reshaped to reduce wave diffractions, and turbulence, and reduce distortion by retaining the integrity of the sound waves as they leave the diaphragm.
+The HIFIMAN Stealth Magnet design seems to improve mostly the perceived soundstage but also improves them in other areas like in frequency spectrum and tonality.

 Speaking of the diaphragm, HIFIMAN in combination with the stealth magnets used their new NsD NEO Super Nano diaphragm on the Edition XS which is claimed to be 75% thinner than their previous diaphragms and particularly compared to the diaphragm which was used on Edition X.

 The HIFIMAN Edition XS employs their new headband design which I believe is their fourth-generation headband style.
-The Edition XS headband was basically borrowed from the HE400SE which also happens to be basically the same headband used on their high tier HE-R10P and some other models.
+The Edition XS headband was basically borrowed from the HE400SE which also happens to be basically the same headband used on their higher-tier HE-R10P and some other models.

 It seems HIFIMAN has been fairly successful with the introduction of this fourth-generation headband design.
 It seems robust enough to stand up to some abuse but I do miss the first headband version as it seemed to be the smaller in profile up on top with full swivel cups.
 I’m speaking about the headband used on the HE5 and other models like the HE4XX.